 Based on a feasibility study completed in April 2019, the cities of Carlsbad, Del Mar and Solana Beach partnered in November 2019 to form the Clean Energy Alliance (CEA), a new public entity that will operate a Community Choice Energy program to provide alternative energy resources within the communities’ service territories.
-In December 2021, the City of Escondido and the City of San Marcos joined as Clean Energy Alliance’s first new members.
+In December 2021, the City of Escondido and the City of San Marcos joined as CEA’s first new members.
+In July 2022, CEA expanded into the City of Oceanside and City of Vista.

 CEA is locally controlled and supported by ratepayers, with no taxpayer subsidies.
 By law, as a joint powers authority (JPA), CEA is a separate legal entity from its member agencies.
 Its budget is separate from the member cities’ general funds.
 In addition, CEA is funded by program revenues and reserves.